logo

 Clinical depression (major depressive disorder) is a mood disorder causing persistent sadness and altering sleep habits and appetite.
 Some people experience a single episode of depression, but most with this condition endure repeated spells.

-Depression changes your thoughts and behaviors, causing difficulties with everyday activities.
-It’s far more than feeling low, with patients typically facing continual, unrelenting despair and hopelessness, self-loathing, guilt, shame, and many other negative emotions.
+Depression isn't a personal flaw but a medical condition that changes your thoughts and behaviors, causing difficulties with everyday activities.
+It’s far more than feeling low; patients face continual, unrelenting despair and hopelessness, self-loathing, guilt, shame, and many other negative emotions.

 Depression is the primary symptom of other mood disorders, including bipolar disorder and seasonal affective disorder, and a common feature of many other mental health conditions and problems like grief.
 Some people develop treatment-resistant depression that doesn’t respond to frontline therapies.